ihavethatonvinyl/blog/content/liner-notes/never-meant.md

 Four in the morning is a good time to think about the past, to ruminate and obsess and regret.
 It’s also a good time to put on LP1 and let those emotions run through you like a freight train.
 Reminiscing construed as hobby.
 It’s what I do.

-I remember putting the record on that the day he left and once again being swept up by just how powerful the lyrics are, how profound.
+I remember putting the record when he gave it to me and once again being swept up by just how powerful the lyrics are, how profound.
 They are heat-seeking missiles aimed at my heart.
 I'm smiling in the picture.
 It’s probably the last time we were really happy together, that smile one of last vestiges of a relationship that was stretched too thin to last.
 Those lyrics couldn’t hurt me then; I was too confident in the love I had to have my heart punctured by emotions that belonged to someone else.
 But oh, how it hurts now.

 *Not to be overly (overly)*